aws-cloudformation/aws-cloudformation-resource-providers-memorydb/aws-memorydb-cluster/docs/README.md

 #### FinalSnapshotName

-Name of the backup MemoryDB Snapshot.
+The user-supplied name of a final cluster snapshot.
+This is the unique name that identifies the snapshot.
+MemoryDB creates the snapshot, and then deletes the cluster immediately afterward.

 _Required_: No